Aradhy0411/ProjectBAD/README.md

-# ProjectBAD
-## Body calculations And Dieticians
+# Body calculations And Dieticians

-This Application is completely develop in pure java using javafx files
+This Application is completely developed in pure java using javafx files

-### This App Is Develop By Laukik Chavan @leo13200006 And Aradhy Chanadapure
+### This App Is Develop By Laukik Chavan @leo13200006 And Aradhy Chandapure